FAQ

 Do you accept donations?

 Yes I do!
 I am always in need of more supplies for loads of projects.
-If interested in making a donation email me at forgottenboneyard@gmail.com or through any of my various social networks (Links on top of site or just search for Forgotten Boneyard).
-To help support the work I do in educating, conservation, or our animal rescue, you can donate via Paypal on the Contact page.
+If interested in making a donation email me at forgottenboneyard@gmail.com .
+To help support the work I do in educating, conservation, or our animal rescue, you can donate via Paypal below.

 Where are you based?

 My current home is in the middle of Florida’s Gulf Hammock, part of the Nature Coast... kind of the middle of nowhere Florida.
-I am originally from Rockford, IL where I participated in a lot of local art shows, concerts, and flea market there, Chicago and other various location across the Midwest in 2012 and 2013.
+I am originally from Rockford, IL where I have partnered to open a store and use as a space for my traveling work.
+The space in Rockford is much more centralized for the work that I do, so you can often find me there preparing for my next event.